 Career opportunities

-Expert in Ancient Art The preparation acquired allows the master's degree graduate: - to work in collaboration with and to be part of companies and cooperatives of archaeological services; - to be part of study and research bodies and units, engaged in the conservation of the archaeological, artistic, documentary and monumental heritage, in both public (but not state: Municipalities, Provinces, Regions) and private (foundations) bodies and institutions; - to participate in archaeological research on the ground (surface prospecting and excavations) with the authorization and on behalf of the bodies responsible for protection, also in the context of professional associations; - to carry out scientific communication activities in the field of archaeological themes, both in the press and through multimedia tools; - to participate in competitions for the exercise of the profession of tourist guide; - to access the Specialisation School, a PhD and a Master's Degree.
-As already noted above ("function in a work context"), it should be noted that the positions of archaeologist officer, in (state) inspection and managerial roles, museums and protection of archaeological sites and monuments, require in Italy, in addition to the master's degree, also a specialization and/or doctoral diploma in the archaeological field.
-The latter is also essential for access to a possible academic career in the sector.
-Art Historian In the public administration, the art historian works in institutions aimed at the conservation of artistic and historical heritage, superintendencies, museums, galleries, art galleries, after obtaining post-graduate specialization diplomas and/or PhDs.
-In the private sector, he finds employment in publishing and auction houses, galleries, tourist agencies, companies or foundations in charge of preserving, cataloguing and studying works of art, artists' archives.
-Graduates will be able to continue their studies with the third level of university education (Specialisation School or Doctorate or II Second Level Master's Degree).
-Graduates who have a sufficient number of credits in appropriate groups of sectors will be able, as required by current legislation, to participate in the admission tests for training courses for secondary education.
-Art Expert He works as an art critic, figurative arts expert and art historian, as a freelancer, for evaluation, communication and dissemination of artistic events.
-Curator and curator of museums Museum curator, museum curator, museum director, gallery owner in public and private institutions.
-Researchers and technicians with degrees in the sciences of antiquity, philology, literature and art history In the university environment, the researcher is the first stage of the university career.
-The current legislation only provides for the figure of the fixed-term researcher (who can be accessed after passing a competition), with a three-year contract, which may be extended.
-There are also researchers at research institutions (e.g. CNR) and in companies where research activities are promoted to encourage innovation.
+Expert in Ancient Art.
+The knowledge acquired will enable graduates to: - Work in collaboration with and to be part of archaeological service societies and cooperatives; - Work in organisations and study and research organisations engaged in the conservation of archaeological, artistic, documentary and monumental assets, in public (but not state-owned) organisations and institutions, such as municipalities, provinces, regions, and private entities (e.g. foundations); - Take part in archaeological fieldwork (surface exploration and excavations) subject to authorisation and on behalf of the conservation authorities, including as part of professional associations; - Conduct scientific communication activities on archaeological topics, using both print and multimedia tools. - Participate in public exams to qualify as a tourist guide; - Specialisation schools, Doctorate programmes and Master's programmes.
+As mentioned above (“function in a work context”), it should be noted that, according to Italian law, in order that graduates may hold inspection and management positions in state-owned museum institutions and organisations involved in the protection of archaeological sites and monuments, a postgraduate diploma and/or PhD in archaeology are required in addition to a Master's degree.
+This requirement must also be met in order to pursue an academic career in this field.
+Art Historian.
+With regard to the public administration, art historians can find employment with institutions engaging in the conservation of artistic and historical heritage, superintendent’s offices, museums, galleries, picture galleries, subject to obtaining a postgraduate diploma and/or PhD.
+In the private sector, they can find employment with publishing and auction houses, galleries, tourist agencies, companies or foundations responsible for preserving, cataloguing and studying works of art, artists' archives.
+Graduates may continue their studies at the third level of university education (Specialisation schools or Doctorate programmes or Master's degree).
+Under applicable legislation, graduates who have sufficient credits in the relevant subject groups will be eligible to take the secondary education teaching training admissions test.
+Art Expert.
+They can find employment as art critics, fine arts experts and art historians, in a freelance capacity, for the evaluation, communication and dissemination of art events.
+Museum Curator and Conservator.
+Museum curator, museum director, art gallery manager at public and private institutions.
+Researchers and graduate technicians in the sciences of antiquity, philology, literature and art history.
+In a university environment, achieving researcher status is the first milestone in a university career.
+According to current legislation, only fixed-term researcher may be employed (subject to passing an exam).
+Researchers can also find employment in research institutions (e.g. CNR) and companies where research activities are promoted to foster innovation.

 Admission requirements